The Coogee to Bondi walk is one of the most famous walks in Sydney. And rightly so!

 After walking to the end of Waverley Cemetery, you’ll climb up a flight of stairs and cross rocky terrain before setting your sites on Bronte Beach.

 The Bronte Baths are Instagram famous and are equally as gorgeous in real life.
-The park behind Bronte Beach is a hive of activity with musicians performing and people picnicking and it’s a great spot to end your weekend.
+The park behind Bronte Beach is a hive of activity, with musicians performing and people picnicking.
+It’s a great spot to end your weekend.

 Bronte Beach to Tamarama Beach

 By now, you’ll be about 2 hours into your Coogee to Bondi walk and itching to see Bondi Beach.